What this Market Analysis report covers

-This quarterly analysis report provides a detailed study of information technology management services (ITMS) and business process outsourcing (BPO) contracts signed during the most recent seven quarters (Q1 2017 to Q3 2019), including estimated total contract value (TCV) and annual contract value (ACV), which sectors consume most of these services, ITMS-BPO service breakups, service providers’ performance in these markets, and digital services by type.
+This quarterly analysis report provides a detailed study of information technology management services (ITMS) and business process outsourcing (BPO) contracts signed since Jun 2017, including estimated total contract value (TCV) and annual contract value (ACV), which sectors consume most of these services, ITMS/BPO service breakups, service providers’ performance in these markets, and digital services by type.

 Readers will gain insight into:

-Executive leaders and business unit leaders, technology leaders, advisers and outsourcing managers in the ITMS and BPO industry.
+Executive leaders and business unit leaders, technology leaders, advisors and outsourcing managers in the ITMS and BPO industry.